-For 2018 and 2017, grant funding was primarily provided by the State of Washington Recreation and Conservation Office and Jefferson County.
+For 2019 and 2018, grant funding was primarily provided by the State of Washington Recreation and Conservation Office, State of Washington Department of Commerce, and Jefferson County.
 A reduction in this level of support, if it were to occur, could have a significant impact on JLT's operations.